charlieringer/Trash-Dash-Emote/README.md

 - In the Visual mode (1) the players webcam is used to track the players face.
 This data is then passed to the Affectiva Affdex library for emotion recognition.
 The results of this is then used to change the likelihood of track segements being generated
 - In the Gameplay-based mode (2) the track generation is adaptive as in the visual mode but in this case we score track peices based off in game metrics rather than the players visual display of emotion.

+### Running the game
+This project, as provided here, requires Unity (2017) to run.
+Load this project as a Unity project and build.
+Builds have been tested for Mac but no other platforms.

 ## Experience Driven Procedrual Content Generation

 This project is inspired by the principals of Experience-Driven PCG [1].